-TESOL is strongly committed to research as a way to advance the field of English language teaching and learning and inform classroom practice.
-This page highlights diverse resources on research in TESOL and opportunities for a variety of ELT researchers and practitioners to get involved.
+TESOL is strongly committed to research as a way to advance the field of English language teaching (ELT) and learning and to inform classroom practice.
+This page highlights diverse resources on research in TESOL and opportunities for ELT researchers and practitioners from various areas of focus to get involved.

 TESOL Research Committee

 The Research Committee monitors, evaluates, and encourages development of research-related informational, educational, and promotional activities for the association in coordination with the Serial Publications, Book Publications, Professional Development, and Convention Committees, key members of the Applied Linguistics Interest Section, and all other interest sections that may be involved in research activities.

 TESOL Press Publications